Tereziekasalie/english-for-designers/voiceandtone/index.md

 1. Friendly

-For my introvert personality is important to cooperate with kindly people with humanity, so my voice should be example of what kind of people I would like to cooperate with.
+For my introverted personality, it’s important to collaborate with like-minded, kind individuals, so my voice should be an example of what kind of people I would like to collaborate with on projects.

 2. Authentic